KRITHIV12/OBSTACLE-DETECTION-SYSTEM-USING-ULTRASONIC-SENSOR/README.md

 ## Result
-A distance measurement system using an ultrasonic sensor HC-SR04 interfaced with an Arduino Uno board in Tinkercad is simulated.

-Result:
 The simulation successfully measured the distance between the ultrasonic sensor  HC-SR04 and the object.
 The real-time distance values were accurately displayed on the serial monitor in centimeters.